-These factors could lower our net interest income or cause a net loss during periods of rising interest rates, which would harm our financial condition, cash flows and results of operations.
-As of June 30, 2022, all of our floating rate loans have interest rate floors, and none of our loans are subject to interest rate caps.
+These factors could lower our net interest income or cause a net loss during periods of rising interest rates, which would harm our financial condition, cash flows, and results of operations.
+As of September 30, 2022, all of our floating rate loans have interest rate floors, and one loan is subject to an interest rate cap.